zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     ]
 ---

 Participating media rendering is an important aspect of every modern renderer.
-When I say participating media, I am not just talking about fog, fire, and smoke - all matter is composed of [atoms](https://en.wikipedia.org/wiki/Atom) (containing electrons), which can be sparsely (e.g. in a gas) or densely (e.g. in a solid) distributed in space.
+When I say participating media, I am not just talking about fog, fire, and smoke.
+All matter is composed of [atoms](https://courses.lumenlearning.com/boundless-chemistry/chapter/the-structure-of-the-atom/), which can be sparsely (e.g. in a gas) or densely (e.g. in a solid) distributed in space.
 Whether we consider the particle or the wave nature of [light](https://en.wikipedia.org/wiki/Light), it penetrates all matter (even [metals](http://webhome.phy.duke.edu/~qelectron/group/group_reading_Born_and_Wolf.pdf)) to a certain degree and interacts with its atoms along the way.
 The nature and the degree of "participation" depend on the material in question.

 <!--more-->